Enjection/ydb/ydb/docs/en/core/yql/reference/syntax/backup-collections.md

-# Backup collection commands
+# Backup Collection Commands

-YQL supports SQL commands for managing [backup collections](../../../concepts/backup/collections.md).
+YQL supports SQL commands for managing [backup collections](../../concepts/backup-collections.md).
 These commands allow you to create, manage, and take backups of database tables using a declarative SQL syntax.

-For practical usage examples and operational guidance, see the [backup collections operations guide](../../../reference/ydb-cli/export-import/backup-collections/operations.md).
+For practical usage examples and operational guidance, see the [backup collections operations guide](../../reference/ydb-cli/backup-collections.md).

 ## CREATE BACKUP COLLECTION {#create-backup-collection}